-By what way is the light parted, or the east wind scattered upon the earth?

-Who hath cleft a channel for the waterflood, or a way for the lightning of the thunder;

-To cause it to rain on a land where no man is; on the wilderness, wherein there is no man;

-To satisfy the waste and desolate ground; and to cause the tender grass to spring forth?

-Hath the rain a father? or who hath begotten the drops of dew?

-Out of whose womb came the ice? and the hoary frost of heaven, who hath gendered it?

-The waters are hidden as with stone, and the face of the deep is frozen.

-Canst thou bind the cluster of the Pleiades, or loose the bands of Orion?

-Canst thou lead forth the Mazzaroth in their season? or canst thou guide the Bear with her train?

-Knowest thou the ordinances of the heavens? canst thou establish the dominion thereof in the earth?

-Canst thou lift up thy voice to the clouds, that abundance of waters may cover thee?

-Canst thou send forth lightnings, that they may go, and say unto thee, Here we are?

-Who hath put wisdom in the inward parts? or who hath given understanding to the mind?

-Who can number the clouds by wisdom? or who can pour out the bottles of heaven,

-When the dust runneth into a mass, and the clods cleave fast together?

-Wilt thou hunt the prey for the lioness? or satisfy the appetite of the young lions,

-When they couch in their dens, and abide in the covert to lie in wait?

-Who provideth for the raven his food, when his young ones cry unto God, and wander for lack of meat?

-Knowest thou the time when the wild goats of the rock bring forth? or canst thou mark when the hinds do calve?

-Canst thou number the months that they fulfill? or knowest thou the time when they bring forth?

-They bow themselves, they bring forth their young, they cast out their sorrows.

-Their young ones are in good liking, they grow up in the open field; they go forth, and return not again,

-Who hath sent out the wild ass free? or who hath loosed the bands of the wild ass?

-Whose house I have made the wilderness, and the salt land his dwelling place.

-He scorneth the tumult of the city, neither heareth he the shoutings of the driver.

-The range of the mountains is his pasture, and he searcheth after every green thing.

-Will the wild-ox be content to serve thee? or will he abide by thy crib?

-Canst thou bind the wild-ox with his band in the furrow? or will he harrow the valleys after thee?

-Wilt thou trust him, because his strength is great? or wilt thou leave to him thy labour?

-Wilt thou confide in him, that he will bring home thy seed, and gather the corn of thy threshingfloor?
+24 By what way is the light parted, Or the east wind scattered upon the earth?

+Who hath cleft a channel for the waterflood, Or the way for the lightning of the thunder; To cause it to rain on a land where no man is; On the wilderness, wherein there is no man; To satisfy the waste and desolate ground, And to cause the tender grass to spring forth?
+Hath the rain a father?

+Or who hath begotten the drops of dew?

+Out of whose womb came the ice?

+And the hoary frost of heaven, who hath gendered it?

+30 The waters hide themselves and become like stone,

+And the face of the deep is frozen.

+- Canst thou bind the cluster of the Pleiades, Or loose the bands of Orion? - Canst thou lead forth the Mazzaroth in their season?

+Or canst thou guide the Bear with her train?

+- 33 Knowest thou the ordinances of the heavens?
+Canst thou establish the dominion thereof in the earth? - 34 Canst thou lift up thy voice to the clouds, That abundance of waters may cover thee?
+35 Canst thou send forth lightnings, that they may

+And say unto thee, Here we are?

+- Who hath put wisdom in the inward parts?
+Or who hath given understanding to the mind? - Who can number the clouds by wisdom?
+Or who can pour out the bottles of heaven, - 38 When the dust runneth into a mass, And the clods cleave fast together? - 39 Canst thou hunt the prey for the lioness, Or satisfy the appetite of the young lions, 40 When they couch in their dens, And abide in the covert to lie in wait?
+41 Who provideth for the raven his prey, When his young ones cry unto God,

+And wander for lack of food?

+Knowest thou the time when the wild goats of the rock bring forth?

+Or canst thou mark when the hinds do calve?
+Canst thou number the months that they fulfill?
+Or knowest thou the time when they bring forth?

+They bow themselves, they bring forth their young,

+They cast out their pains.

+Their young ones become strong, they grow up in the open field;

+They go forth, and return not again.

+Who hath sent out the wild ass free?

+Or who hath loosed the bonds of the swift ass,

+Whose home I have made the wilderness,

+And the salt land his dwelling place?

+He scorneth the tumult of the city.

+Neither heareth he the shoutings of the driver.

+The range of the mountains is his pasture,

+And he searcheth after every green thing.

+Will the wild ox be content to serve thee?
+Or will he abide by thy crib?

+10 Canst thou bind the wild ox with his band in the furrow?

+Or will he harrow the valleys after thee?

+11 Wilt thou trust him, because his strength is great?

+Or wilt thou leave to him thy labor?

+12 Wilt thou confide in him, that he will bring home thy seed,

+And gather the grain of thy threshing floor?